imalikov/pine_script_docs/source/concepts/Repainting.rst

 (typically the preceding bar), or the `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__ price, which does not vary in realtime.

-We can chieve this in many ways.
+We can achieve this in many ways.
 This method adds a ``and barstate.isconfirmed`` condition to our cross detections, which requires the script to be executing on the bar's last iteration, when it closes and prices are confirmed.
 It is a simple way to avoid repainting::